How Do I Know What Makes Pearl Jewelry Expensive?

 Flawless Surface

-Pearls with clean, smooth surfaces are more valuable.
-High-quality pearls, such as genuine pearl earrings or pearl bridal jewelry set, typically have very few or no visible imperfections. -
+Pearls with clean, smooth surfaces and minimal blemishes are far more valuable.
+Premium pieces, such as genuine pearl earrings or pearl bridal jewelry sets, usually feature near-perfect pearls.

 Blemishes